JustinVeyna/JapaneseWSD/README.md

 * Confusions:
   * The word net organization is so complicated that I am unsure how to feed it into a neural network.
   * Synsets What are they?
 Synonym Sets?
+  * I don't know what many of the words in the above picture, under Usage, mean.

 * Structure:
   * Corpus: